Data Protection Centre/Microsoft 365/Retention Policy vs. Litigation Hold vs. Archiving in Exchange Online

 • For an effective retention strategy, use a combination of Messaging Records Management (MRM) and Microsoft 365 retention policies.
 Microsoft recommends using MRM for your archiving needs and retention policies for your retention requirements.
 To learn more on how to create retention policies or move messages to the archive, click here.

 • The default retention for mailbox items in the Recoverable Items folder is 14 days.
 However, you can choose to extend it up to 30 days.
 This feature is available only through PowerShell.
-Click here to know more.
+To learn how to change the retention period for permanently deleted items in an Exchange Online mailbox, click here

 Reasons to backup Exchange Online with SysCloud:

-• Limitations of native retention settings: The native retention settings offered by Microsoft do not serve as an effective data backup and recovery option.
+• Limitations of native retention settings: The native retention settings offered by Microsoft are not designed to function as full-fledged backup and recovery solutions.
 Having an independent backup of your data stored off-site is an effective bulwark against data loss incidents.

 • Easy restoration: Third party tools such as SysCloud, help you easily restore specific or all emails in just a few clicks.